tomoya-sasaki/Tips/setup.md

 	5. Put back files moved in Step 2 to the github repo

 ### Install Obsidian
-* Setip Git and Github
+* Setup Git and Github

 ## Install Java
 * Java is required for some packages: